 Expert Care for Seizures and Epilepsy in Children

-Using the most advanced diagnostic tools, techniques and equipment, at Nemours/Alfred I. duPont Hospital for Children we bring together the medical training, expertise and judgment needed to address seizures and epilepsy in children.
+Using the most advanced diagnostic tools, techniques and equipment, at Nemours/Alfred I. duPont Hospital for Children we bring together the medical training, expertise and judgment needed to address seizures and epilepsy in children — and we have been recognized with a Level 4 accreditation from the National Association of Epilepsy Centers (NAEC), meaning we have the professional expertise and facilities to provide the highest level of medical and surgical evaluation and treatment for patients with complex epilepsy.

 There are many different kinds of seizures — some are more noticeable (convulsions and shaking) than others (visual hallucinations or strong emotions).
 Because of this, it’s important to determine whether your child has a form of epilepsy or if the seizures have some other cause.